-One absolutely essential part of creating a simple life is Space.
+One essential part of creating a simple life is Space.

 You need white space, empty space, your own space.